Sneha-Mergu/Road-Management-Project/README.md

 * **Round 1:** Predict on preprocessed images.

-  * Low-confidence detections separated.
+  * Low-confidence and no detections images separated.
-  * No-detection images separated.
-* **Post-process:** Enhance low-confidence images.
+* **Post-process:** Enhance low-confidence and no detection images.
 * **Round 2:** Predict on post-processed images.

   * Remaining no-detection images separated.
 * **Round 3:** Predict on original no-detection images (without processing).
+* manually label no detection images if needed.
 * Merges all final predictions for unified output.

-### 4️⃣ Post-Processing Low Confidence Images
+### 4️⃣ Post-Processing Images

-* Enhances low-confidence images with sharpening and optional blur.
+* Enhances low-confidence and no detection images with sharpening and optional blur.
 * Increases chances of successful re-prediction.

 ### 5️⃣ Merge Final Predictions